The success of the “Call of Cthulhu” role-playing game likely

 - Players control Lovecraftian “families”, trying to make them as miserable as

-possible before killing them off.
-The game features transparent cards, which allow modifiers on
+possible before being the first to kill them off.
+The game features transparent cards, which

-different cards to augment, replace, or cancel each other.
-(Purchase from
+allow modifiers on stacked cards to augment, replace, or cancel each other.

 (Purchase from Amazon.com.)